 • D. Henao Manrique, Fac. de Matemáticas, Pont.
 Univ.
 Cat. de Chile

-• A. Lazarus, Institut Jean Le Rond d’Alembert, UMPC/CNRS
+• A. Lazarus, Institut Jean Le Rond d’Alembert, UPMC/CNRS

 • V. Lazarus, FAST, Paris 11/UPMC/CNRS